h3xar0n/my_security_plus/README.md

 #### LDAP
 * LDAP is considered a directory or a phonebook of your network and if you make LDAP unavailable then the footprint of your network is not as easily obtained.
+*  Uses a client-server model for authentication, i.e. it relies on mutual authentication.
 #### Kerberos
 * Kerberos is a key distribution center (KDC) and provides keys with certain time limits.
 * If the network time proctocol (NTP) is not working correctly, Kerberos will be affected.